chocolatey/docs/input/en-us/features/private-cdn.md

      --sdc, --skipdownloadcache, --skip-download-cache
      Skip Download Cache - Use the original download even if a private CDN cache is available for a package.
        Overrides the default feature 'downloadCache' set to 'True'.
-Available in 0.9.10+.
 Licensed versions only.

      --dc, --downloadcache, --download-cache, --use-download-cache
      Use Download Cache - Use private CDN cache if available for a package.
 Overrides the default feature 'downloadCache' set to 'True'.
-Available in 0.9.10+.
 Licensed versions only.
 ~~~

 ## FAQ